GESTATIONAL SURROGACY IN OREGON

 Can both Intended Parents be declared the legal parents in a pre-birth order if no parent is genetically related to the child?

 What are the bases for venue?
-For pre-birth orders, there is no specific venue requirement.
+For parentage orders, there is no specific venue requirement.
 The parties consent to and waive any objection to venue.
 For adoption, there is a statutory venue requirement: Venue lies in the county in Oregon with which the child has the most significant connection.